-The Watchtower and Jehovah’s Witnesses in general still cling to the “no blood” mantra.
-As you will see in this section, that claim is extraordinarily dishonest.
+The Watchtower and Jehovah’s Witnesses in general still proclaim their “no blood” position.
+As you will see in this section, that claim is misinformed.
 The Watchtower has approved the use of all red cell, white cell, platelet and plasma derivatives.
-The list of blood products Jehovah’s Witnesses can choose to use in good conscience has grown larger and larger over the last three decades.
+The list of blood products Jehovah’s Witnesses can choose to use in good conscience has consistently grown larger over the last four decades.
 If fact, the list has become so extensive, it’s easier to say what they don’t permit:

 - Whole Blood

 The prohibition of whole blood is practically meaningless, because whole blood is almost never transfused.
 The position can be summarized by the following diagram:

 We will break down each of these components in some detail below as well as look at various medical procedures and blood transfusions currently approved by the Watchtower for Jehovah’s Witnesses.

 The red cell is by far the largest component of blood, comprising about 45% of its volume.
 A red cell is a tiny doughnut shaped bag of hemoglobin as shown here.
 It has no nucleus and serves to transport hemoglobin throughout the body.
 The membrane accounts for only 1% of the total weight of the red cell.1

 Hemoglobin (Approved): Hemoglobin is the essential protein responsible for the transport of oxygen and carbon dioxide and is the major component of blood.
 This Hemoglobin accounts for about 1/3 of the volume of a red cell.
 Its approval for use by the Watchtower back in 2000 was startling to long-time observers and most Jehovah’s Witnesses alike.
 At present Hemoglobin based blood products like Hemopure remain in the research and development stage in most countries (except South Africa), although there are plenty of documented cases of Jehovah’s Witnesses using these products – at times on an emergency compassionate use basis.